 Of course, examples of these so-called new cuisines had been around for decades.
 The 1950s saw our first Japanese restaurant, the Sukiyaki Room, as an annexe to another Sydney restaurant.
 As late as 1980, though, the first Age Good Food Guide felt it had to explain to punters what sushi was and warn people about the likelihood of encountering (gasp) raw fish.
 The first wave of Mexican restaurants appeared with Taco Bill‘s in the late 1960s.

 In 1971, the census showed fewer than 500 Korean people living in Australia.
 At that time, Korean was certainly not one of the new cuisines making waves.
 The first Korean restaurant, according to the Sydney Morning Herald, was Korean House, opened in 1975 in William Street by accountant Myongho Pak.
-However, in Melbourne, a Korean hot-pot style restaurant (long vanished) was operating in the early 1970s, perhaps before Mr Pak’s establishment.
+In Melbourne, the Korean Barbecue, a hot-pot style restaurant (long vanished), was also operating by 1975, perhaps before Mr Pak’s establishment.
 Today, Strathfield in Sydney has the highest concentration of Korean-run food outlets in the country.

 Spanish cuisine goes back a little further.
 The first Spanish immigrants to Australia were, in fact, sheep.
 Spanish Merinos, imported by John Macarthur in 1797, provided the foundation of our wool industry.
 The gold rush attracted Spanish immigrants of the human variety and the first Spanish restaurant was opened in Melbourne in 1860, despite there being fewer than 150 Spaniards in Victoria.
 By 1947, this figure had grown to only 252.
 Even in 2011, there were only 13 057 Spanish-born people in Australia.
 For many years Johnston Street, Fitzroy, was the hub of Melbourne’s Spanish community with a number of restaurants and clubs.
 However, as the tapas craze arrived, Spanish-style cuisine began to take off across Australia.